The DIG Idea

 • We intend to seed and launch 10 commercial ventures.

 • Achieve one international success, one Canada success, one Ontario success, and seven local successes.

 We believe in adaptation, the power of education, constant learning and knowledge sharing.
-Learners of our Lab will be able to gain the knowledge, skills and support to create physical and digital artifacts expressing their understanding and proposed solutions to mitigate challenges relating to climate adaptation.
+Learners of our Lab will be able to gain the knowledge, skills and the support to create physical and digital artifacts and solutions to build awareness of and to mitigate challenges relating to climate adaptation.
 Learning experiences will hands-on, project-based and purpose-driven.

 Facilitators will incorporate the farm land, equipment and research generated from the lab in their experiential learning activities.
 Learners will have the opportunity to learn from community leaders, artists, industry experts, researchers, technologists and lab members.